phsaikiran/phsaikiran/README.md

 ### Hey, I'm Sai! 👋

-An experienced computer scientist with over 3 years of expertise in full-stack development, specializing in intelligent systems and data science.
+I am an experienced software developer with over 3 years of expertise in Java full-stack development, specializing in intelligent systems and data science.
 I have demonstrated success in impactful software solutions and enhancing application security, driven by innovation and continuous improvement.

 [Download my resume](https://www.phsaikiran.com/Sai_Prudhivi_resume.pdf)